Quick Guide to Vietnam

 Da Lat Flower Festival - December

 While flights to Vietnam may be a bit pricier than a European trip, once you're there, cheap holiday deals are widely available.
-Have a look at flights to Bangkok to start off your Vietnam journey for 2016.
+Have a look at flights to Bangkok to start off your Vietnam journey for 2017/2018, or even check out last minute Vietnam deals if time isn't of the essence.
 Once you're wandering around the enigmatic streets of this lovely country, you'll know every penny spent was worth it.

 Other Destinations in Vietnam

 Holidays in Vietnam start with a flight into one of the four international airports.
 Tan Son Nhat Airport which serves Ho Chi Minh City and Noi Bai Airport in Hanoi are the main portals for those travelling direct from Europe and the US.
 Da Nang and Can Tho Airports accept Vietnam flights from Asian destinations.
 Last minute deals aren't the easiest to find but once you're in south east Asia, such as Thailand, local flights are absolute bargains.